 There are software applications that can help you simulate subwoofer behavior.
 There are software applications that can help you simulate subwoofer behavior.

-If you are going to put two drivers in the same box (such as a dual opposed subwoofer build), you need to multiply the required volume by 2.
-Please keep in mind that when calculating the volume of a box, you need to multiply its internal width, height and depth dimensions.
+If you are going to put two drivers in the same box (such as in a dual opposed subwoofer build), you need to double the required volume.
+Please keep in mind that when calculating the volume of a box, you should use its internal width, height, and depth dimensions.

 Amplifier selection

-While car subwoofer drivers are popular among DIY subwoofer builders, when it comes to amplifiers, inexpensive multi-kilowatt professional audio (pro audio) amplifiers are clearly preferred.
-Pro audio amplifiers may not have great signal to noise specifications, but they excel at providing lots and lots of power which is precisely what is needed for power hungry subwoofers.
-Some of them even have built-in DSP capabilities which make it easy to dial in crossovers and fix response anomalies caused by room acoustics.
+While car subwoofer drivers are popular among DIY subwoofer builders, when it comes to amplifiers, inexpensive multi-kilowatt professional audio (pro audio) amplifiers are clearly the preferred choice.
+Pro audio amplifiers may not have the best signal-to-noise specifications, but they excel at providing substantial power, which is essential for power-hungry subwoofers.
+Some of them even have built-in DSP capabilities, which simplify setting crossovers and correcting response anomalies caused by room acoustics.

 Inexpensive pro audio amplifiers such as this one can provide kilowatts of power.
 Image © Harman.
 Inexpensive pro audio amplifiers such as this one can provide kilowatts of power.
 Image © Harman.

-There is one major downside to using pro audio amplifiers though – virtually all of them have built-in fans and some of those fans can get quite noisy.
-It’s hard to keep an amplifier providing kilowatts of power cool without a fan.
-Fortunately, there are models with relatively quiet fans that only start spinning when driven hard.
-For those amplifiers with loud fans, putting them in another room or replacing the existing fans with quiet ones are the options to consider, but the latter would likely void your warranty.
+There is one major downside to using pro audio amplifiers – virtually all of them have built-in fans, and some of these fans can get quite noisy.
+It’s challenging to keep an amplifier that provides kilowatts of power cool without a fan.
+Fortunately, there are models with relatively quiet fans that only start spinning when the amplifier is driven hard.
+For those amplifiers with loud fans, putting them in another room or replacing the existing fans with quieter ones are options to consider, but the latter would likely void your warranty.

-Another potential downside is that unlike commercial subwoofers that use built-in plate amplifiers, pro audio amplifiers are often stand-alone units.
-Plate amplifiers do exist for DIY subwoofers, but they aren’t very cost effective.
-On the upside, stand-alone amplifiers are potentially more reliable because they have better cooling.
+Another potential downside is that unlike commercial subwoofers with built-in plate amplifiers, pro audio amplifiers are often stand-alone units.
+While plate amplifiers do exist for DIY subwoofers, they aren’t very cost-effective.
+On the upside, stand-alone amplifiers are potentially more reliable because they offer better cooling.

 Building a box

-Building a basic sealed subwoofer box isn’t hard.
-It requires six sides cut out of 18 mm (~3/4") MDF or good quality plywood (preferably made out of void-free hard woods such as Baltic birch), a cutout made for the driver, a brace or two to make the box stronger, some wood glue and a few clamps to hold things together until the glue dries.
-Using silicon caulk to seal all internal joints will make the box air tight.
+Building a basic sealed subwoofer box isn’t difficult.
+It requires six sides cut from 18 mm (~3/4") MDF or high-quality plywood (preferably made from void-free hardwoods such as Baltic birch), a cutout for the driver, one or two braces to strengthen the box, some wood glue, and a few clamps to hold everything together until the glue dries.
+Using silicone caulk to seal all internal joints will ensure the box is airtight.

 Some wood glue and a few clamps are enough to make a box.
 Some wood glue and a few clamps are enough to make a box.

-While it’s not strictly necessary, you can put some polyester fiber stuffing inside the box to make the internal volume appear slightly larger to the driver(s) so that they can play a little deeper.
-For large boxes, stuffing also eliminates most resonances caused by sound waves bouncing around inside the box.
+While it’s not strictly necessary, adding some polyester fiber stuffing inside the box can make the internal volume appear slightly larger to the driver(s), allowing them to play a bit deeper.
+For large boxes, stuffing also helps eliminate most resonances caused by sound waves bouncing around inside the box.

-Drivers can be mounted by using regular wood screws (pre-drilling pilot holes are highly recommended to avoid splitting the wood).
-Heavy-duty drivers weighing over 10 kg (~22 pounds) may require thicker baffles (mounting surfaces) and stronger screws.
+Drivers can be mounted using regular wood screws (pre-drilling pilot holes is highly recommended to avoid splitting the wood).
+Heavy-duty drivers weighing over 10 kg (~22 pounds) may require thicker baffles (mounting surfaces) and thicker screws.

 Marking the cutout for a speaker terminal cup.
 Marking the cutout for a speaker terminal cup.